15 Cheapest Destinations to Visit in the U.S.

 Up for learning some new dance moves?
 Make your way to Main Street in North Myrtle Beach.
 Here, you'll find several clubs that specialize in South Carolina's state dance, the shag, a partner dance set to beach tunes.

-Honorable Mention: Salt Lake City
+Honorable Mention: Salt Lake City, Utah

 The capital and most populated city in Utah also happens to be extremely affordable.
 Salt Lake City has a variety of free activities, including the Family History Library, the world’s largest genealogical library (cool!), and Temple Square, which hosts lively concerts and block parties at no charge.